foss-haas/laravel-permission-objects/README.md

 not recognize or that can't be resolved using the object or object type it is passed.

-## Global Permissions
+## Simple Permissions

 Permissions don't have to be tied to specific models or classes.
-You can define global permissions by passing `null` instead of a class when registering
+You can define simple permissions by passing `null` instead of a class when registering
 them:

 ```php